Phantom of the Opera (1943 film): Plot

 Claude Rains as the Phantom of the Opera.

 Violinist Erique Claudin is dismissed from the Paris Opera House after revealing that he is losing the use of the fingers of his left hand.
 Unbeknownst to the conductor, who assumes Claudin can support himself, the musician has used all his money to help anonymously fund voice lessons for Christine Dubois, a young soprano to whom he is devoted.
 Meanwhile, Christine is pressured by Inspector Raoul Dubert to quit the Opera and marry him.
 But famed opera baritone Anatole Garron hopes to win Christine's heart despite this.
 Christine considers them both good friends but doesn't openly express if she loves them.

 In a desperate attempt to earn money, Claudin submits a piano concerto he has written for publication.
 After weeks of not hearing any response about his concerto, he becomes worried and returns to the publisher, Maurice Pleyel, to ask about it.
 Pleyel rudely tells him to leave.
 Claudin hears his concerto being played in the office and is convinced that Pleyel is trying to steal it; unbeknownst to him, a visiting Franz Liszt had been playing and endorsing the concerto.
 Enraged, Claudin strangles Pleyel.
 Georgette, the publisher's assistant, throws etching acid in Claudin's face, horribly scarring him forever.
 Now wanted for murder, Claudin flees into the sewers of the Opera and covers his disfigurement with a prop mask stolen from the Opera house, thus becoming the Phantom.

-During a performance of the opera Amour et gloire, the Phantom drugs a glass of red wine which prima donna Mme.
-Biancarolli drinks, knocking her unconscious and asleep.
+During a performance of the opera Amour et gloire, the Phantom drugs a glass of red wine which prima donna Biancarolli drinks, knocking her unconscious.
 The director puts Christine in her place, and she dazzles the audience with her singing.
 Biancarolli, who suspects that Garron and Christine are responsible for drugging her, orders Raoul to arrest them, but he says he cannot because there is no evidence.
 Biancarolli says she will forget the affair only if Christine is replaced as understudy and her performance is not mentioned in the papers.
 The following night, the Phantom kills Biancarolli and her maid, and the opera is subsequently closed.